hamzzy/Redis-Server-Flutter/README.md

-# MongoServer
+# RedisServer

-A new Flutter project.
+A Redis Built for Mac os  using flutter and dart

+###Fixes
+- Work locally  but bad when built

 ## Getting Started